Peninsula Foundation School Appeals Policy

-This document sets out the procedures that should be followed, if a trainee wishes to appeal against the Peninsula Foundation School.
+To set out the procedures that should be followed, if a Foundation Doctor wishes to appeal against a South West Foundation School.

 The process of appeal will be governed by the following guidelines: